robwillup/robwillup/README.md

 >
 > -- <cite>J.R.R.
 Tolkien</cite>

-From the LOTR universe, I would consider my software developer profile to resemble the traits of the *Tooks*: Courageous, although not always skillful in everything.
+From the LOTR universe, I would consider my software developer profile to resemble the traits of the *Tooks*: Courageous, and eager for new adventures and challenges!

 ![intelligence](https://media.giphy.com/media/dgUu3sizWUWFG/giphy.gif)